SI 2025/1042 · October 2025

 In addition, the Regulator of Social Housing now has enhanced powers under the Act to take proactive enforcement action against landlords who show systemic failures in meeting Awaab's Law deadlines.
 This can include issuing regulatory notices, performance improvement plans, and — in the most serious cases — arranging for the transfer of housing management to another provider.

-Social housing providers should begin preparing for Phase 2 now by reviewing their stock condition data, ensuring their hazard reporting and tracking systems can accommodate additional hazard categories, and training frontline staff on the expanded scope of the legislation.
+Social housing providers should be preparing for Phase 2 now by reviewing their stock condition data, ensuring their hazard reporting and tracking systems can accommodate the wider hazard taxonomy, and training frontline staff on the expanded scope of the legislation.

 The Private Sector Extension: Renters' Rights Act 2025

 One of the most significant future developments is the extension of Awaab's Law principles to the private rented sector.
-The Renters' Rights Act 2025, which received Royal Assent in late 2025, contains enabling provisions that will allow the Secretary of State to introduce equivalent hazard remediation deadlines for private landlords through secondary legislation.
+The Renters' Rights Act 2025, which received Royal Assent on 27 October 2025, contains enabling provisions that will allow the Secretary of State to introduce equivalent hazard remediation deadlines for private landlords through secondary legislation.

 Key Takeaways

 Awaab's Law represents the most significant reform of social housing safety standards in a generation.
-Born from an avoidable tragedy, it imposes clear, enforceable deadlines on landlords to act when hazards are reported.
-The three-deadline framework — 24 hours for emergencies, 10 working days for investigation and action planning, 12 weeks for completion — leaves no room for the kind of delays and indifference that cost Awaab Ishak his life.
+Born from an avoidable tragedy, it imposes clear, enforceable statutory deadlines on landlords to act when hazards are reported.
+The five-deadline framework — 24 hours to investigate and make safe an emergency, 10 working days to investigate a significant hazard, 3 working days for the written summary, 5 working days to make safe, and a 12-week backstop for preventative work — leaves no room for the kind of delays and indifference that cost Awaab Ishak his life.

 For landlords and housing organisations, the message is clear: compliance is not optional, the deadlines are legally binding, and enforcement mechanisms have real teeth.
 Investing in robust hazard reporting systems, well-trained staff, and proactive stock maintenance is not just a legal obligation — it is a moral one.